themando/EdainMobile/README.md

 ## DNS Resolution

-The DNS Resolution module is based on the DNS Protocol http://www.tcpipguide.com/free/t_DNSMessageHeaderandQuestionSectionFormat.htm.
-The module sends Datagram Packets to the DNS server and retrieves the **Ipv4Addresses and Ipv6Addresses** associated with a particular url.
+The DNS Resolution module is based on DNS Protocol http://www.tcpipguide.com/free/t_DNSMessageHeaderandQuestionSectionFormat.htm.
+The module sends Datagram Packets to the DNS server and retrieves the `*Ipv4Addresses and Ipv6Addresses*` associated with a particular url.
 The results are stored in firestore.

 The module has a space to enter the number of sites to be fetched.
 The sites are stored in an array based on Top tranco sites.
 The number of sites to be fetched has a limit of 1000.